Text messaging is not a secure way to communicate with consumers for several reasons:

 Given the popularity of text messaging, its utility for the delivery of some services cannot be overlooked even when considering security concerns.
 As always, ethical guidelines apply (Barros-Bailey & Saunders 2010).
 Below are some tips for improving the confidentiality of text messages.
 These recommendations are meant to deter prying eyes rather than institutions with the technology and resources to access private text messages.

-- Encourage your consumers to password protect their phones — this deters others from casually picking up the phone and reading their text messages.
+- Encourage consumers to password protect their phones — this deters others from casually picking up the phone and reading their text messages.

 - Give each consumer a unique code — this allows you to verify a consumer’s identity if you are concerned that an imposter is trying to get their information.
 You can assign this code during your first face-to-face meeting.